Complete Guide to Trademark Registration in UAE

 In the absence of any oppositions, the trademark registration process concludes with the issuance of a trademark certificate.
 This document is a testament to ownership and confers legal safeguards to the holder, detailing the registration number, filing date, company and owner's names, the trademark itself, and a catalogue of associated goods and services.

-The cost for trademark registration in the UAE stands at AED 6509 (USD 1773) covering the registration fee exclusively.
+The trademark registration cost in the UAE stands at AED 6509 (USD 1773) covering the trademark registration fee exclusively.
 However, there are additional charges such as professional fees, bank fees, court fees and translation fees.

 Below are the types of fees involved in the registration of trademarks:

-• Application Fee: The payment for filing a trademark application is due at the time of submission.
-The total fees may fluctuate based on the number of classes for which the trademark is filed.
+The payment for filing a trademark application is due at the time of submission.
+The total required fees may fluctuate based on the number of classes for which the trademark is filed.

-• Examination Fee: Upon submission, the trademark office conducts a thorough review of the application to ensure it meets all criteria, levying an examination fee for this service.
+Upon submission, the trademark office conducts a thorough review of the application to ensure it meets all criteria, levying an examination fee for this trademark service.

-• Publication Fee: Should the trademark application clear the examination phase, it is then published in the UAE's official gazette, requiring a publication fee for this part of the trademark publication process.
+Should the trademark application clear the examination phase, it is then published in the UAE's official gazette, necessitating a publication fee for this part of the trademark publication process.

-Renewal Fee: Trademarks in the UAE boast a 10-year validity period.
-Upon expiration, the trademark protection can be extended for another decade by settling the required renewal fee.
+Trademark Renewal Fees: Trademark validity in the UAE is 10 years.
+Upon expiration, the trademark protection can be extended for another decade by settling the required trademark renewal charges.

 image of a person stamping the registered trademark seal